 The results of Lake testing are reported weekly to the Board of Health, Conservation Commission, Board of Selectmen, and other town officials and committees.
-The report is also posted on the Sharon town website, and on the Health Department page generally on Fridays.
+The report is also posted on the Sharon town website, and on the Health Department page.